chitragarakaash/oikos-consultants/instructions/Admin.md

 This document outlines the implementation plan for the admin panel of the Oikos Consultants website.
 The admin panel will provide functionality for managing projects and blog content through a secure interface.

-**IMPORTANT: DO NOT CHANGE ANYTHING FROM THE CURRENT PROJECT PAGE.
+**IMPORTANT: DO NOT CHANGE ANYTHING FROM THE CURRENT PROJECT & BLOGS PAGE.
 The admin panel implementation should not affect or modify the existing project page functionality.**

 ## Features to be Implemented